isaacmsl/radio-ai/README.md

 ## Status / Estado

-Looks like the locutor is sleeping.
+Looks like the announcer is sleeping.
 Not working at the moment, just songs.

 🇧🇷 _Parece que a locutora está dormingo.
 Sem funcionar atual, mas as músicas tocam._